25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 }
 ```

-::: warning DON'TS
+::: warning DON'T
 Don't Overuse Refs
 :::

 ## Hooks

-Hooks (React v16.8) let you use state and other React features without writing a class.
+Hooks (React _v16.8_) let you use state and other React features without writing a class.

 Hooks are functions that let you _"hook into"_ React state and lifecycle features from function components.